 Digital transformation offers newer and better ways to handle these large volumes of content.
 Whether it’s switching from paper letters sent through the postal system to emails, or changing from accessing templates for request forms on an on-premise server to accessing them from a secure solution located in the cloud, digital transformation offers better solutions.

 Technology has also been developed that allows integration into the systems that store patient data, providing a more seamless workflow for those filling inpatient details.
 The types of internal admin solutions offered by digital transformation are many and varied, proving arguably vital improvements for busy healthcare organizations.
-Through ensuring all systems involved in an organization are digitally optimized for the future, the healthcare organization will run much more smoothly and secure a competitive advantage.
+By ensuring all systems involved in an organization are digitally optimized for the future, the healthcare organization will run much more smoothly and secure a competitive advantage.

 Behind the scenes: healthcare organizations working from home